paulcosmos/new-world-template/content/services/high-pressure-water-jetting.md

 type: service-page
 layout: servicepage
 desc: Using high-pressure water jets is one of the most effective ways to unblock and maintain the condition and overall function of drains.
+summary: High-pressure water jetting is an innovative, efficient method of removing unwanted drainage build-up using extremely high-pressure jets of water and other non-toxic chemicals to rigorously clean the internal aspects of drain pipe systems.
 services:
 - Efficient unblocking process
 - Low-cost drainage maintenance